dy/gl-waveform/readme.md

 // Draw each frame or only on data/options changes
 autostart: false,

+// Disable worker mode, a bit heavy for main thread to sample huge waveforms
+worker: true,

 // Webgl-context options, or existing context instance
 context: {
 	antialias: false,